nils-holmberg/scom-org/src/emo-readme.md

 # Results
 - [TOC](#table-of-contents)

 The results of the survey will be presented in two steps.
 First, some general descriptive statistics will be presented, and secondly, we use inferential statistics to test the hypotheses H1-H3 provided by the theoretical models generated through the literature review of previous research.
-Descriptive statistics show .. visualize aggregated data, aggregate by organization (cf. Figure 1), [check appendix](#appendix)
+The descriptive statistics show how each of the variables included in the present study have developed over time.
+This longitudinal perspective on social media user engagement seems to be understudied in previous research literature.
+Furthermore, descriptive analyses are also provided to show relationships between user engagement vs post text sentiment measures, and page followers respectively.
+For additional descriptive statistics of the variables, aggregate by organization, check out [appendix](#appendix).

 ## Measures over time